abigailboyer/itmd-361-pp-2017/pp-05/readme.md

 * Bonus Task Two: Make the doorbell ring whenever someone presses the `d` key on their keyboard.

-* Bonus Task Three: Prevent uses from ringing the doorbell multiple times in a row.
+* Bonus Task Three: Prevent users from ringing the doorbell multiple times in a row.
 Once the sound has started playing, in other words, it should play to completion before it can be played again.

 * Bonus Task Four: Display an indicator in the browser viewport that the doorbell is ringing, both